 Festival-goers were able to follow the journey of a fleece, seeing the wool spun and woven by the Northleach Spinners and Weavers in St. Edward’s Hall.
 There were excellent demonstrations by the St. Edward’s Closely Knit group, the Stow Embroiders Guild and handweaving by Cirencester-based Rebecca Connolly.
 Other displays in the hall included felting, glass enamelling and silk flower making.

-Youngsters and families were well catered for with activities including a treasure hunt, Punch and Judy shows, guess the monkey’s birthday, face painting and fairground rides plus a wealth of games run by Stow Primary’s parents’ association including a penny trail to complete outlines of fluffy sheep and making a woollen teepee.
+Youngsters and families were well catered for with activities including Punch and Judy shows, face painting and fairground rides, plus a wealth of games run by local schools, Stow Primary Parents’ Association and the Friends of Lower Swell School.

 There was a lively market of some 40 stalls offering a range of food, gifts and crafts.
 There was also the festival’s biggest fundraiser, the giant charity tombola, which had superb prizes on offer, donated by local businesses and residents.
 With every entry winning a prize you couldn’t go wrong.

 Other attractions included the opportunity to climb up St Edward’s Church tower to enjoy a bird’s eye view of the festival and the stunning Cotswold countryside.
 The Stow firefighters turned up with their fire engine and were very popular, allowing visitors to clamber in and out of the cab, try on uniforms and inspect the equipment used.